SamBoerlijst/aparts/README.md

-# aparts: Academic PDF Automated Reference Tagging System.
+# Academic PDF Automated Reference Tagging System.

 Automated workflow to generate a tailored set of keywords and index academic articles.
 Designed to be used in combination with reference editors, and markdown-based personal knowledge management systems like obsidian and notion.